tensorchiefs/dlday2018/index.md

 60 CHF or 30 CHF for students with student card, these will cover an apero.
 Lunch is possible e.g. in the cafeteria on your own expense.

 ### Registration
-Will open on Monday 1st of July.
+Will open on Monday 1st of July for presenters (talk and/or poster) and 14th of July for all participants.

 ### Program: